-When parties are able to cooperate with one another to resolve their differences, they achieve better, longer lasting solutions to their problems.
+When parties are able to cooperate with one another to resolve their differences, they achieve better, longer-lasting solutions to their problems.
 A traditional litigated divorce is based on each party retaining an Annapolis collaborative divorce lawyer to gather evidence against the other spouse and to make legal arguments in support of their version of the facts.
 The decision-maker in a litigated divorce is a judge who will only have a snapshot of the parties based on the evidence presented at trial and whose options for resolving the parties’ issues are limited.
 The collaborative process allows the persons who know the parties and their children best — that is, the parties themselves — to decide the outcome.
 Moreover, parties are not constrained in what types of outcomes they can fashion.
 They can do almost anything that they can agree upon.

 An additional advantage of the collaborative process over a litigated divorce is the various professional resources that are available to the parties in managing this difficult life transition.
 Mental health professionals play an invaluable role in assisting parties to communicate and negotiate effectively.
 If children are involved, mental health professionals can assist children in having a voice in the process so that decisions made by their parents reflect their emotional and developmental needs as well.
-A financial specialist may be able to offer parties a range of options for resolving their financial issues that they never would have thought of and that might not be possible if the parties were before the court.
+A financial specialist may be able to offer parties a range of options for resolving the financial issues that they never would have thought of and that might not be possible if the parties were before the court.
 A collaborative divorce expands the information and options available to the parties in ways not possible in traditional litigation.

 Howard County Collaborative Professionals: www.hococollaborativeprofessionals.com

 The Collaborative Way to Divorce by Stuart G. Webb and Ronald D. Ousky